Clarification of the Terms "Bulk Storage" vs "Dispensing" Tanks

 All storage tank applications must be accompanied by one copy of site plans showing the required information.

-Unlike UST work, installation or relocation work on ASTs is not required to be conducted by a licensed contractor.
+AST installation and relocation work is not required to be conducted by a licensed contractor.

-Applicants will receive return correspondence from the OSFM after a review of the applications and plans has occurred.
-If all necessary information is included in the submittal, average turnaround time for submitted AST applications is 10 weeks.
+Applicants will return correspondence from the OSFM after a review of the applications and plans has occurred.
+If all necessary information is included in the submittal, average turnaround time for submitted AST applications is 10 business days.

 The return correspondence includes instructions that the tanks may not be filled with product until an on-site inspection is conducted by an assigned inspector of the OSFM.
-The correspondence also includes a phone number where installers or owners can contact the OSFM to inform the agency that the installation has been completed and request the assignment of an inspector to conduct the on-site inspection.
+The OSFM application review letters also copied to the local fire authority.
+The correspondence also includes a phone number and an email where installers or owners can contact the OSFM to request the assignment of an inspector to conduct the on-site inspection.
 The OSFM application review letters will continue to be copied to the local fire authority.